 Pick up more high-tech tips for a fantastic feast:

-- Brush up on “The Science of Yummy,” then learn how to chop an onion without crying, sear a steak to perfection and more with “Kitchen Science 101.”
+- Brush up on “The Science of Yummy,” then learn how to use the Leidenfrost effect to make your stainless steel pan non-stick, and sear a steak to perfection.

-- Whether pro chef or home chef, our guide to the “Kitchen-Counter Lab” will keep you properly equipped.
+- Whether pro chef or home chef, our product review team’s coverage of home appliances will keep you properly equipped.

 - And for more-advanced kitchen chemistry, check out the recipes in “Molecular Gastronomy for the Masses.”